Raeya, Myalept patient,is a paid spokesperson for Chiesi

 Clinical Educators

-A nutrition program was developed by dietitians with expertise in GL to help support your care with a healthy eating plan specifically for your GL patient.
+A nutrition program was developed by dietitians with expertise in GL to help support your GL patients with a healthy eating plan.

 Access and Affordability